dlcs/protagonist/docs/rfcs/022-stub-assets.md

 }
 ```

-We could require that the consumer pass some known placeholder values, similar to the "unobtainable" role from [ADR-0010](https://github.com/dlcs/protagonist/blob/develop/docs/adr/0010-replace-maxunauthorised.md), or they are free to use these columns for their own means - they are effectively ignored.
+We could require that the consumer pass some known placeholder values, similar to the "unobtainable" role from [ADR-0010](https://github.com/dlcs/protagonist/blob/develop/docs/adr/0010-replace-maxunauthorised.md), or they are free to use these properties for their own means - they are effectively ignored.

 ```json
 {